 Step 1: Matching

 During the matching phase, you will provide us with what you are looking for in a surrogate, and what type of relationship you would like to maintain throughout and after the surrogacy process.
 You will do this by filling out our Intended Parent application.
 Once we know your needs and desires, we will present you with the profiles of available surrogates, and then the surrogates you are interested in working with will be presented with information about you as well.
 If each of you feels you may be interested in working with one another, a matching meeting is set up.
-The match meetings can take place in person, over the phone, via Skype or WeChat.
-After the meeting has taken place, each party is given time to consider the match, and if both side agree to work together, the screening phase can begin.
+The match meetings can take place in person, over the phone, or through video chat.
+After the meeting has taken place, each party is given time to consider the match, and if both sides agree to work together, the screening phase can begin.

 Step 4: Cycling